This tutorial shows how to create a Telecom Financial Model in Excel.

 - Network Connections: cost of connecting a customer’s property to the core network,

 - Equipment: equipment needed to provide service to a connected customer.

-On the other hand, it uses the number of new connected properties and multiples it by an average unit cost to calculate the Network Connections and Equipment cost.
+In addition, the spreadsheet uses the number of newly connected properties and multiples it by an average unit cost to calculate the Network Connections and Equipment cost.

 Note that the model template applies different depreciation assumptions to the telecom network build and equipment.
-It also has an option to forecast upgrade or replace the equipment resulting in additional capital expenditure in the future.
+It also has the option to forecast upgrades or replace the equipment, resulting in additional capital expenditure in the future.

 Learn More: Visit my tutorial on How to Create a Project Finance Model in Excel for more examples of forecasting capital expenses in an infrastructure project.